 Action for Primates said that long-tailed macaques are caught in the wild, stolen from their families.
 They are then either sent overseas or held in one of the eight breeding farms in Mauritius.

 The monkeys, who are sent overseas, are packed into small transit crates and transported as cargo by air.
-The main airlines involved in transporting these animals from Mauritius to Europe are Air France, Wamos Air and Safe Air, Action for Primates said.
+The airlines transporting these animals from Mauritius are Air France, Wamos Air and Safe Air, Action for Primates said.

 Long-tailed macaques are often used for toxicity testing for pharmaceutical, cosmetic and food industries.
 Chemicals are given to the animals to see their reaction.
-In these tests, animals are restrained and chemicals are injected in their blood or through a tube directly into their stomach.
+In these tests, animals are restrained and chemicals are injected in their blood or directly into their stomach.

 Monkeys who are given chemicals react the same way humans do; they vomit, get difficulty breathing, seizures, skin problems, weight loss, internal bleeding and organ failure.
 If animals don’t die from the illnesses they get from the tests, they are killed after the tests.